 According to this woman in the movie, Paris, Je T’aime, being Muslim gives her a sense of identity, and pride.
 It really focuses Islam at a new perspective.

 How do I feel about the issue, you may ask?
 It’s a complicated issue, and it’s a complicated answer.
 I remember when I was living in France I discussed the issue with my host father, and I think we were seeing opposite points of view.
-I thought it was wrong, I thought it was oppression.
-I said that if they were going to ban burqas than it would only make sense to ban cross necklaces, yamakas and Jewish robes, Star of David Pendulums, etc. (Religious symbols are banned in French public schools).
-I didn’t think it was right.
-However my host father argued that this way it would eliminate sexism and also potential terrorists, which I initially agreed with, and stuck by until hearing the women’s testaments on campus last semester.
-Now that I realize that women (almost always) make the choice to wear a head covering or burqa, I think it is even more wrong.
-The only thing I agree with is that people who are wearing head coverings should not be allowed to drive a vehicle due to safety reasons.
-It is simply not safe for the driver or the other people on the road if the person’s side visions are blocked.
-Additionally, if these (women) want to have their driver’s license’s pictures taken, it is only right to make them take the picture sans burqa (otherwise we will not be able to see their faces).
-As for the terrorist issue, yes I agree there is a threat, but how often does something such as that happen in Westernized countries?
-(Not that I am at all ranking occidental countries above developing countries; quite the contrary in fact).
-Overall I believe the burqa ban is a violation of religious freedoms and women’s rights and should be revoked.
+I thought the ban was wrong, I thought it was oppression, much like the women I spoke with.
+I said that if they were going to ban burqas than it would only make sense to ban cross necklaces, Stars of David, etc. (religious symbols are banned in French public schools).
+However, my host father argued that this way it would eliminate sexism and also potential terrorists.
+I initially saw and understood his point of view, but hearing those women’s testaments on campus last semester deepened my opinion.
+Many women make the choice to wear a head covering or burqa.
+Overall I believe the burqa ban is a violation of religious freedoms and women’s rights– controlling, in any sense, what women wear, is a form of sexism, and should be revoked.
 Qu’en pensez-vous?
 What do you believe?